sborms/sborms/README.md

 📊 I am a freelance data professional, typically acting the role of data scientist.

 ⚡ My main learning focus is to expand my skill set in data journalism, football analytics, and MLOps.
+I write about some of this on [Medium](https://medium.com/@sborms).

 ## Personal